unibg-seclab/aesmix/python/README.md

 implementation, but the python conversion adds a big overhead since it has to materialize all the buffers in memory.

+Since the tool materializes all the buffers in memory and has to perform both the mixing and the slicing phases, you should only use the CLI tool on files that are at maximum as large as a third of your available memory.

 Please check the file `python/example.py` to understand how to use the library.